 Al- Jaidi told that the business flourished a long time before the conflict.However, the conflict has hampered everything, constraining us to escape our homes a few times and causing the conclusion of numerous business sectors and streets in and between the urban areas.

 “The conflict has transformed our lives into hellfire,” he added.

 Al-Jaidi, his siblings, and their families start their work in the first part of the day or early evening to get away from the mid-year heat, which takes off up to 40 degrees Celsius around the early afternoon.

 They cut the roots that seem as though stick-formed thin twigs and have sodden bark with a fragrant aroma, prior to covering the pits and leaving to permit the tree to keep on developing.
 They then, at that point strip the roots into short sticks and the top end into a brush.
 This regular toothbrush called Miswak in Yemen.
 Presently prepared available for purchase.

 Abdo Bari, 55, is additionally battling to gather the roots to sell them in return for dinner for his family.

 Bari also confirmed that they only gather a couple of roots now and scarcely sell them.
-This business is not, at this point plausible after the flare-up of the conflict, which prompted the rising costs of fuel and transport, just as the conclusion of numerous business sectors and fundamental streets between urban communities … The circumstance has gotten troublesome.
+This business is not, at this point plausible after the flare-up of the conflict, which prompted the rising costs of fuel and transport, just as the conclusion of numerous business sectors and fundamental streets between urban communities … The circumstance is troublesome.